Assets

 Custom CSSto hide unwanted elements from websites. - Can be controlled via Web Nodes.

-Section titled “Capture Device/Camera (Standard)”🏷️ Category: Project Asset
+Section titled “Capture Device”🏷️ Category: Project Asset

 💡 Simple Explanation: Your real-world webcam or camera.
 Brings your real face into the virtual world.